 #2 CTA not attractive enough:

 Ok, so far so good.
 You placed your CTA above the fold, put it on the most actively viewed and frequently clicked part of your site, but the click heatmap and session replays still show that people are just not clicking on that damned thing.
 This suggests that the CTA does not attract enough attention and you either need to change the wording or come up with a better design to make it more eye-catching or both.

 And here’s another hint.
 Why not review your entire website and reposition your Google ads or any other paid banners?
 Locate them right in the middle of the traffic hotspots to increase your ad revenues.
 Of course, you have to be careful not to hurt your CTA engagement as that should be your top priority.

 #3 Dead ends and drop off areas on your site

 A well-designed customer journey induces visitor interaction at each and every step of the funnel.
-It should be crystal clear on all parts of your website what elements are clickable and actionable.
+It should be crystal clear on all parts of your website design what elements are clickable and actionable.
 Sadly, ever so often this is not the case.

 There could be plenty of titles, images, graphic designs on your site that immediately catch the visitors’ attention, but are not clickable.
 It’s more than natural for modern-day internet users to click on these in the hope of getting to know more about the website.
 However, they come to a dead end.
 This might as well be one of the main reasons why people leave without converting but you end up clueless.
 To solve the mistery, you should simply check the heatmap of the page and you will see that there are a large number of click on non-linking elements.
 Why not make those linking?
 And presto, you have just fixed one of your conversion problems.
 You can always check session playback videos to find out how and in what order do people try to interact with your content.